AndyUGA/CryptpocurrencyWatchList/README.md

 )
 # Simple Crypto

-A personal website that allows me to see a customized view of cryptocurrencies in an organized and clean layout.
+A personal website that allows me to the top cryptocurrencies in an organized and clean layout.

 ------------------------------------------------------------------------------------------------------------------------------